Lemon Butter Salmon With Dill

 1. Step 1

-Place the salmon on a parchment paper-lined sheet pan and sprinkle all over with salt.
-Refrigerate uncovered for 1 hour to draw out excess moisture and intensify its savoriness.
+Place the salmon on a parchment paper-lined sheet pan and sprinkle all over with salt (see Tip).
+If you'd like, refrigerate uncovered for 1 hour (or up to 4 hours) to draw out excess moisture and intensify its savoriness.

 2. Step 2

 Combine 1 tablespoon honey, the vinegar, mustard seeds and 1 teaspoon salt in a medium bowl.
 Zest the lemon over the mixture and whisk until well combined.
 Add the cucumbers and stir to coat well.
-Let stand, stirring occasionally, for at least an hour, until ready to serve.
+Let stand, stirring occasionally, until ready to serve (up to 4 hours).

 3. Step 3

 Heat the oven to 425 degrees about half an hour before you’re ready to serve.
-Remove the salmon from the refrigerator and pat dry with paper towels.
+If you've refrigerated the salmon, remove it from the refrigerator and pat dry with paper towels.
 Wipe away any excess liquid from the pan as well.

 4. Step 4